 Breach of Contract

-When promises are made and money is paid in exchange for those promises, a contract is made.
-Contracts may be written, oral or even implied by the actions of the parties involved.
+When an individual or company promises something, and someone else pays money in exchange for those promises, two parties enter into a contract.
+Contracts may take many forms: oral, written, or even implied.
 Legal action may be taken when such contracts, even oral or implied contracts, are breached.

 If an investor opens an account with a brokerage firm and believes that their account will be handled in a certain manner, a contract may be found to exist between the brokerage firm and the investor.
 The investor may be able to seek damages for breach of contract if the account if losses occur.